naokishibuya/ShinkaEvolve-FE/README.md

 What this POC **does**:

 - uses a simple stress-testing model,
-- separates optimisation from analysis,
+- separates optimization from analysis,
 - evolves stable prompt-building logic,
 - demonstrates how LLMs can assist in financial risk reporting.